AlgoMaster Logo

 Introduction to Hash Tables

-Hash tables are one of the most powerful and widely used data structures in computer science.
+Hash tables are widely used in computer science.

 • Databases use them for indexing.

-• They power caches, dictionaries, and even built in data-structures like Python’s dict and Java’s HashMap.
+• They power caches, dictionaries, and built-in data structures like Python's dict and Java's HashMap.

 • What a hash table is